hasboeuf/louisbread/README.md

 ## Foreword

-Bread is science, not shit.
+Bread is science.
 Making bread is not something you can improvise, precision is required.

 Also, making bread takes time.
 I've tried many recipes found on internet promising one baguette in 1 hour: it's just one hour wasted for an unsatisfiying result.